adwaygirish/adwaygirish.github.io/misc/books.md

 #### 2025.

+1. The Name of the Rose, Umberto Eco*
+1. A Wild Sheep Chase, Haruki Murakami
 1. The Sirens of Titan, Kurt Vonnegut*
-2. The Bell Jar, Sylvia Plath*
+1. The Bell Jar, Sylvia Plath*
 1. Pinball, 1973, Haruki Murakami
 1. **Player Piano**, Kurt Vonnegut: *visionary.*
 1. Notes from Underground, Fyodor Dostoevsky*